grafana/tempo/docs/tempo/website/operations/tempo_cli.md

 To generate the bloom filter for a block if the files were deleted/corrupted.

+**Note:** ensure that the block is in a local backend in the expected directory hierarchy, i.e. `path / tenant / blocks`.

 Arguments:
 - `tenant-id` The tenant ID.
 Use `single-tenant` for single tenant setups.
 - `block-id` The block ID as UUID string.